 We would normally expect you to have gained at least grade 5 in GCSE Music and/or Grade V Theory plus Grade V on an instrument.

-Studying Music A level at Alton College enables you to pursue your own musical interests whilst developing skills in performing, composing and appraising.
+Studying Music A Level at HSDC Alton enables you to pursue your own musical interests whilst developing skills in performing, composing and appraising.
 The course has the flexibility for you to specialise in either performing or composing.
 During lessons you will study three components:

-Component 3: Appraising Students will learn about 3 areas of study through listening and analysing:
+Students will learn about three areas of study through listening and analysing:

 We are an official “Education Partner” to Leeds College of Music, you will have workshops and a guaranteed audition at LCM.